kstenerud/concise-encoding/cte-specification.md

 ### Whitespace

-[Structural whitespace](#structural-whitespace) is used to separate structural elements in a document (such as container contents).
+[Structural whitespace](#structural-whitespace) (carriage return, linefeed, space, and tab) is used to separate structural elements in a document (such as container contents).
 Extraneous [structural whitespace](#structural-whitespace) is ignored.

 ### Line Endings